 - Give Yourself a Break – If you find yourself only thinking negative thoughts about yourself or those around you, start focusing on the positive.
 This can be especially helpful when you talk positively to yourself, about yourself.
 You are doing a great job, start telling yourself this and you may just see your thought patterns changing.

-- Meditation – Meditation doesn’t have to be all about crossing your legs and closing your eyes.
+- Meditation – Holistic approach can help.
+Meditation doesn’t have to be all about crossing your legs and closing your eyes.
 It is more about noticing the reactions your mind and body are having and learning to release the tension.
 Try taking big deep breaths when you start feeling the tension rise in your body.

 - Remove the Stress – Sometimes it is hard to recognize where your stress is coming from, yet other times you can pinpoint exactly what it is.
-When you know what or who causes you stress, it is sometimes best to remove that stress from your life.
+When you know what or who causes you stress or holiday depression, it is sometimes best to remove that stress from your life.
 Whilst this isn’t always possible, making an effort to remove the stress that you can, may make a big difference.